PennyLaneAI/pennylane/doc/concepts/introduction.rst

 :html:`<br>`

 In a **true hybrid** computational model, both the classical and the quantum devices are responsible for arbitrary parts of an overall computation, subject to the rules of quantum nodes.
 This allows quantum and classical devices to be used jointly, each forming an integral and inseparable part of a larger computation.

+.. seealso:: See the main :ref:`hybrid_computation` page for more details.